SvenRosvall/VLCB-Arduino/README.md

 ## Credits

 * Duncan Greenwood - Created the CBUS library for Arduinos which this VLCB library is based on.
-* Sven Rosvall - Converted the CBUS library into this code base.
+* Sven Rosvall - Developer.
+Converted the CBUS library into this code base.
-* Martin Da Costa - Contributor
+* Martin Da Costa - Developer
 * John Fletcher - Contributor
 * Chris Andrews - Contributor
 * David Ellis - Contributor